-RC4 In The First Indochina War
+Route Coloniale 4 D The First Indochina War

 During the French Indochina War (1945 – 1954), French forces attempted to re-establish colonial control of Vietnam, while nationalist forces led by Ho Chi Minh fought for independence.
-Initially the Vietnamese guerilla forces, the Viet Minh, were unsuccessful in dealing with the better trained-and-equipped French forces.
+Initially, the Vietnamese guerilla forces, the Viet Minh, were unsuccessful in dealing with the better trained and equipped French forces.
 Their situation improved in 1949 after the Chinese Communist army of Mao Zedong defeated the Nationalist army led by Chiang Kai-Shek.
 This gave the communist Viet Minh a safe haven for organization and training, as well as an initially sympathetic ally to provide them with arms and logistical support.

 General Vo Nguyen Giap the military leader of the Viet Minh, launched an offensive against the French in early 1950.
 From February to April his operation Le Hong Phong I raged through the Red River Valley, largely giving the Viet Minh control of northwestern Tonkin, near the Chinese border.
 The area became a Viet Minh stronghold, except for the RC4 highway.

-Battle of Dong Khe
+Battle Of Dong Khe On Route Coloniale 4

-On May 25th 2,500 Viet Minh troops overwhelmed the French fortress at Dong Khé, which lay at the strategic center of RC4, thus cutting the supply line between the French positions at Cao Bang and Lang Son.
+On May 25th 2,500 Viet Minh troops overwhelmed the French fortress at Dong Khé, which lay at the strategic centre of RC4, thus cutting the supply line between the French positions at Cao Bang and Lang Son.
 French parachutists retook Dong Khé on the evening of May 27 and a company of Legionnaires took charge of the fort.

-Meanwhile the Viet Minh regular army, the Chu Luc, was becoming larger and better trained.
-By the beginning of September it comprised roughly 100,000 combatants in 70 battalions, with another 33 battalions of regional forces (40,000 men) as well as some 60,000 local support personnel.
-Giap then began harassing French positions along RC4 in northern Vietnam with mines and ambushes.
+Meanwhile, the Viet Minh regular army, the Chu Luc, was becoming larger and better trained.
+By the beginning of September, it comprised roughly 100,000 combatants in 70 battalions, with another 33 battalions of regional forces (40,000 men) as well as some 60,000 local support personnel.
+Giap then began harassing French positions along with RC4 in northern Vietnam with mines and ambushes.
 The French responded by dismantling their small posts along the road and concentrating area forces in the fortified positions at Dong Khé and Cao Bang.
 Giap planned to launch another assault on French positions in operation Le Hong Phong II.

-On September 16 five Viet Minh infantry and one heavy weapons battalions attacked Dong Khé.
+On September 16 five Viet Minh infantry and one heavy weapon battalions attacked Dong Khé.
 It was then garrisoned by some 300 French troops comprising the 5th and 6th companies of the 2nd battalion of the 3rd Regiment of the French Foreign Legion (3rd REI).
 On September 18 the fort was overrun after bitter fighting, and only 12 survivors escaped to the nearby post at That Khé.
-140 Legionnaires had been taken prisoner, the remainder being killed or missing in action.
+140 Legionnaires had been taken the prisoner, the remainder being killed or missing in action.